nick-otter/nick-otter.github.io/_posts/2020-11-26-how to debug a syscall.md

 ```
 ---

 Thanks.
 [The ultimate strace cheatsheet](https://linux-audit.com/the-ultimate-strace-cheat-sheet/), [The Definitive Guide to Linux System Calls](https://blog.packagecloud.io/eng/2016/04/05/the-definitive-guide-to-linux-system-calls/#what-is-a-system-call) and other articles were useful to write this.
+This written by Nick Otter.